 The lab book contains three easy science experiments for kids and contains areas to record your notes and observations.
 You can print it on card stock or plain paper and assemble it with ring clips or staples.
 It would be perfect for a science party.

-Tornado in a Jar Supplies
+Tornado in a Jar Science Experiment

 - Water